-Like many people, I have a love-hate relationship with software.
-It’s great when it works, but it’s so frustrating when you get a cryptic error message.
-And these messages seem to appear when you’re short on time and patience.
-This happened to me last week when I needed to produce some stats and Microsoft Excel was telling me my PivotTable field name was not valid.
-I finally got the issue resolved with these 2 steps.
+I have a love-hate relationship with software.
+It’s great when it works, but frustrating when you get a cryptic error message.
+And these messages appear when you’re short on time and patience.
+This happened to me recently.
+Microsoft Excel was telling me my PivotTable field name is not valid.
+In this tutorial, I will show how to fix this with 2 easy solutions.

-I’m trying to crank out some stats using a pivot table as I’ve done countless times before.
-Except instead of seeing my results, I get the error below.
+I was doing some editing on the spreadsheet I used for my Excel pivot table tutorial.
+Instead of seeing my results, I got the error below.
 Most times, I can quickly figure these scenarios out.
-This one took some digging.
+Or, in the case of Excel formula errors, I use formula auditing.
+However, this one took some digging.

-My solution boiled down to 2 separate problems.
+My solution came down to 2 separate problems.

-The spreadsheet I was using was very large.
-It had 121 columns and I hid many of them because I wasn’t using them.
-To see if this was the only issue causing the error, I decided to unhide all the columns.
+The spreadsheet I was using was extensive.
+It had 121 columns, and I hid many because I wasn’t using them.
+I decided to unhide all the columns to see if this was the only issue causing the error.

 - Right-click any column heading and select Unhide.

 In my case, I still got the error.

 Solution 2: Delete Empty Excel Columns

 The next fix took a bit longer and did require that I have all columns visible.
 This spreadsheet had some columns with headers but no values in any of the cells.
 Yes, that’s why I hid them.

 In my case, I thought it would be easier to make a copy of my spreadsheet and then delete these columns.
 This way, I still had the original file.